• Art magazine

 One example is the electronics industry, where circuit boards must be cut precisely and without damage sensitive components.
 Laser cutting is also used in the design and architectural sector to implement complicated patterns and structures.

-Precision to a new level
+Precision on a new level

 Laser cutting technology offers previously unmatched accuracy.
 With rays that are thinner than a millimeter, even the most filigree details can be cut.
 In addition to the creative and art economy, this is particularly important in industries such as medical technology, where the highest precision is required.